Addressing the CAR-T Supply Challenge

 Among the hurdles manufacturers face is the availability of good manufacturing practices (GMP) lentiviral vector capacity.
 There simply is not enough supply of these critical components used in the gene-modification of CAR-T therapies to meet burgeoning demand.
 Lack of qualified and trained staff with the skills required to produce these customized treatments combined with supply chain disruptions due to the COVID-19 pandemic are causing further challenges for manufacturers.

 Additionally, since CAR-T therapies are made in batches of one, both the manufacturing steps and the capturing of data are critical to the safety of the product.
-While some facilities still conduct these processes manually, which are prone to error, manufacturing facilities such as CBM have moved to a new digitally enabled approach which uses closed and automated cell processing technology to reduce manufacturing costs by 70%.
+While some facilities still conduct these processes manually, which are prone to error, manufacturing facilities such as SK pharmteco has moved to a new digitally enabled approach which uses closed and automated cell processing technology to reduce manufacturing costs by 70%.
 Additionally, the manufacturing engineering system (MES) enables parallel batch processing that decreases manual entry and review by 50-70%.

 Another complication is the high batch-failure rate, particularly disastrous given the limited treatment slots available to these patients.
 Because CAR-T is not approved as a first, and in many cases even a second-line therapy, patients must endure multiple treatments before they are eligible for CAR-T therapy, including harsh chemotherapies that can impair the long-term functionality of their T-cells – increasing the odds of a batch-failure.